 Term 1 2 Refining analytical skills.
 Revisiting and revising thesis construction.
-4 in which Stevenson wrote Jekyll and Hyde.
-Students will understand Gothic Literary Conventions which will prepare them for their study of Jekyll and Hyde.
-6 Year 10 Macbeth In this unit, students will learn about the themes of power, gender, and identity through the lens of Shakespeare's most famous tragedy.
-They will explore how the pursuit of power leads to ambition, corruption, and moral downfall, as seen in Macbeth's transformation from a noble warrior to a tyrannical ruler.
-They will also explore the theme of gender; particularly through Lady Macbeth's manipulation and subversion of Jacobean gender norms.
-Additionally, students will analyse how characters struggle with their identities, as Macbeth's sense of self deteriorates under guilt and paranoia.
-Language Paper 1 In this unit, students will develop essential skills in reading and writing.
+4 in which Stevenson wrote Jekyll and Hyde. • Students will understand Gothic Literary Conventions which will prepare them for their study of Jekyll and Hyde.
+6 In this unit, students we about the themes of porgender, and identity the lens of Shakespeare's refamous tragedy.
+They we explore how the pursue power leads to ambition corruption, and moral as seen in Macbeth's transformation from a warrior to a tyrannical.
+They will also explore the of gender; particularly Lady Macbeth's manipuland subversion of Jacongender norms.
+Additional students will analyse her characters struggle with identities, as Macbeth's self deteriorates under paranoia.
+Key Skills: Writing about her context and how shapes writer's and message.
+Constructing a self-witing about last meaning. essential skills in reading and writing.
 They will learn to analyse and interpret unseen fiction texts, focusing on understanding the writer's use of language, structure, and form to create effects and convey meaning.
 Additionally, students will practice descriptive and narrative writing, honing their ability to craft engaging, coherent, and imaginative pieces.
 This unit enhances critical thinking and comprehension which will also serve them in their study of the literature texts.
-It will also allow them to use their imagination and express themselves creatively; an essential skill both An Inspector Calls In this unit, students will learn about the themes of class, gender and equality through the lens of Priestley's political play.
+It will also allow them to use their imagination and express themselves creatively; an essential skill both in the classroom and beyond.
+Key skills: Writing analytically about a fiction text Lindoustending hourts about the themes of class, gender and equality through the lens of Priestley's political play.
 Students will use their understanding of the historical context of the play, alongside their understanding of key political concepts to evaluate the treatment and attitude of characters within the play.
 They will learn how to evaluate the actions of certain characters and then apply this to our modernday society by considering: what makes a fair society?
 How do we achieve equality within society?
-They will practise the skill of weaving this contextual knowledge into their analysis of how a character is presented and whether they change across Jekyll and Hyde In this unit, students will utilise their developed critical analysis skills to delve into the Victorian novella 'The Strange Case of Dr Jekyll and Mr Hyde'.
+They will practise the skill of weaving this contextual knowledge into their analysis of how a character is presented and whether they change across a text.
+Key skills: In this unit, students will utilise their developed critical analysis skills to delve into the Victorian novella 'The Strange Case of Dr Jekyll and Mr Hyde'.
 Students will explore how Stevenson builds tension throughout the story by considering the narrative development and characterisation.
 Students will explore some of the key aspects of contextual influence: including Victorian repression, class conflict and attitudes towards science/religion.
-Students will purposefully unpick extracts and use of language in order to comment on the construction of an intentional message by Stevenson and practise the skill of drawing links between the extract and whole Jekyll and Hyde + Literature skills In this unit, students will continue their study of Jekyll and Hyde.
+Students will purposefully unpick extracts and use of language in order to comment on the construction of an intentional message by Stevenson and practise the skill of drawing links between the extract and whole text.
+Key skills: • Writing about historical context and how this shapes writer's meaning and message. • Constructing a thesis. • Writing about layers of meaning.
+Jekyll and Hyde + Literature skills In this unit, students will continue their study of Jekyll and Hyde.
 In the second half of this unit, students will begin revisiting Macbeth to prepare for their end of year and exam.
 Students will also continue to develop their literature essay skills through independent practise.
-Revision for End of Year Exams and Speaking and Listening At the start of this term, students will revisit Macbeth, Jekyll and Hyde and Language paper 1 to prepare them for their end of year assessments.
+At the start of this term, students will revisit Macbeth, Jekyll and Hyde and Language paper 1 to prepare them for their end of year assessments.
 After the assessments, students will complete their speaking and listening presentations for the AQA spoken language endorsement.
 These will allow students to put their persuasive writing skills into practise and develop their presentational skills.
 Key Skills: Composition of presentational speech.
-Writing about historical context and how this shapes writer's meaning and message.
-Constructing a thesis.
-Writing about layers of meaning. in the classroom and beyond.
-Key skills: Writing analytically about a fiction text Understanding how to explain the effect of writer's language and structural choices How to construct figurative language for effect Key skills: Writing about historical context and how this shapes writer's meaning and message.
-Constructing a thesis.
-Writing about layers of meaning when analysing language.
-Key skills: Writing about historical context and how this shapes writer's meaning and message.
-Constructing a thesis.
-Writing about layers of meaning.
 Fluency in presentational speech.
 Projection, intonation and gesture in presentational speech.